Recent bomb threats in New Mexico and Colorado, and ADL statement

 The emails were from the same sender and had similar, but not identical content.
 The emails claimed that the sender had explosives and guns and that the sender intended on killing as many people as possible.
 A date for the alleged attacks was provided in each email.
 The emails also contained antisemitic slurs.

-Based on the address and email used to send the bomb threat, the assessment by the ADL's Center on Extremism is that this incidents are likely a swatting attempt.
+Based on the address and email used to send the bomb threat, the assessment by the ADL's Center on Extremism is that the incidents are likely a swatting attempt.

 According to ADL's 2023 Audit of Antisemitic Incidents, there was a dramatic spike in antisemitic bomb threats reported across the country in 2023.
 There were 1,009 bomb threats reported, which is a massive increase (+1,008%) over the 91 bomb threats recorded in 2022.